sagemath/trac_to_gh/Issue 4667.md

 # Issue 4667: [with first patch, not ready for review] quadratic twists for p-adic L-functions

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4667

 Original creator: wuthrich